bencline1/Allpix_GaAs/doc/usermanual/getting_started.md

 An example configuration file describing a setup with one CLICpix2 detector and two Timepix[^14] models is the following:

+FIXME include timepix3 model file here

-Figure Telescope shows a visualization of the setup described in the file.
+The figure above shows a visualization of the setup described in the file.
 This configuration is used in the rest of this chapter for explaining concepts.